AKR-2803/DSA-Declassified/POTD/December/12-20-2024-reverse-odd-levels-binary-tree.md

 - Use a `queue` to traverse the tree level-by-level.
 - Store nodes at each level in a temporary list.
 - If the level is odd, reverse the values in the list (two-pointer technique).
-- Continue traversing to deeper levels.
+- Continue traversing until all levels are explored.

 ### [Code](https://github.com/AKR-2803/DSA-Declassified/blob/main/POTD/December/code/ReverseOddLevelsBinaryTree.java)
 ```java